ashishp91/blog/content/posts/rails/active-record/active-record-polymorphic-associations.md

 employee = Employee.first
 employee.pictures
 ```

-### attr_type column in polymorphic association
+___
+### How does Picture model identify if a record belongs to Product or Employee ?

-If we look at the migration of `Picture` model, we'll see that there is an extra `imageable_type` column:
+Looking at the migration of `Picture` model, we can see that there is an extra `imageable_type` column:

 ```ruby
 class CreatePictures < ActiveRecord::Migration[7.1]